Have you ever wondered where water comes from? What happens to water as it circulates? How does it travel to many places in different ways? Read on.

 Let's see how water changes from one form to another with a simple experiment.

 Take an ice-tray and fill it with water.
-Put it in the freezer.
+Put it .
 After five hours, take the tray out and the water would have changed into solid ice.
 This process is called freezing.